 When you’re evaluating on-device facial recognition APIs, it’s easy to get focused on the price per call.
 But that single number only tells a small part of the story.
 To really understand what you’ll be spending, you need to calculate the total cost of ownership, or TCO.
 This means looking beyond the sticker price to account for everything from the initial engineering effort and hardware considerations to long-term maintenance and scaling.
 Taking the time to map out your TCO from the start is the smartest way to avoid unexpected costs down the road.
 It helps you make a true apples-to-apples comparison between providers and choose a solution that fits your budget not just today, but for years to come.

-Estimate Your Monthly Usage
+How to Accurately Estimate Your Monthly Usage

 The first step in calculating your TCO is to get a realistic handle on your usage.
 How many verifications will you need each month?
 This will be the biggest factor in your recurring costs.
 The price for a single API call can seem small; face recognition can cost anywhere from a fraction of a cent to a few cents per use.
 But when you multiply that by thousands or even millions of users, the numbers add up quickly.
 Dig into your analytics.
 Look at your daily active users, transaction volumes, or any other metric that will trigger an API call.
 This will help you create a solid forecast and understand how your monthly bill might fluctuate.